agile-students-fall2025/4-final-moodsphere/README.md

 # Moodsphere: A Social Mood Journal
-Moodsphere is a mobile-friendly web application that helps users track their emotions, reflect on their mental well-being, and connect with friends and peers for support.
+Moodsphere is a mobile-friendly web application that helps users track their emotions and reflect on their mental well-being through mood logging, journaling, and daily reflections.
 Mental health challenges are incredibly common, yet many people struggle to find safe and accessible ways to express how they feel.
-Moodsphere provides an easy and supportive space to log moods, visualize emotional patterns, and share experiences within a trusted network.
+Moodsphere provides an easy and supportive space to log moods, visualize emotional patterns, and reflect consistently.
-Our vision is to create a digital space that empowers users to understand their emotions and strengthen community support through self-reflection and shared well-being.
-We aim to make emotional wellness approachable, trackable, and socially connected.
+Our vision is to create a digital space that empowers users to understand their emotions through self reflection and habit tracking.
+We aim to make emotional wellness approachable, trackable, and sustainable.

 ## Collaborators
 - [Aaqila Patel](https://github.com/aaqilap)